-Painting fabric furniture is so much fun and way easier than reupholstering… not to mention less expensive.
-This project started as a conversation with a local hairdresser.
+Painting fabric furniture is so much fun and way easier than reupholstering not to mention less expensive.
+This project started as a conversation with my hairdresser.
 We both have a love for color and pretty things.
 What hairdresser doesn’t love color, right?
-Well, we immediately knew after a brief conversation that this was going to happen.
-We made a few plans and the hunt was on.
-It didn’t take her long to find the perfect sofa for the project.
-Read on…
+Well, we immediately knew after a brief conversation that painting a couch was the perfect idea for her space.
+We made a few plans, and the hunt was on.
+It didn’t take her long to find an antique sofa she loved.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 What a beauty!
 Doesn’t this sofa just make you want to “Curl Up & Dye?”
 Curl up and dye, you get it?
 That’s the name of her business!
 How cute is that?!
-Oh, this was meant to be.
+This was meant to be.
 This old gal will be living in a beauty salon greeting all the customers as they arrive.
 What a welcome!
-But before anyone can curl up and dye on this sofa, we gotta get her dyed up.
-Let’s get this color job started!
+But before anyone can curl up and dye on this sofa, we gotta get this sofa painted up and ready for its new home.

 - Mermaid Tail chalk mineral paint

 - Easy Peasy Spray Wax (to seal the paint)

 - Gold Leaf

 - Modern Master Master Clear Coat

 Preparing The Fabric For Multiple Coats Of Paint